gardener/documentation/website/documentation/050-tutorials/content/howto/antipattern/_index.md

 Each pod is assigned an IP address.
 It is necessary for pods to communicate with each other to build an application, e.g. an application must communicate with a database.
-Existing pods are terminated and new pods are constantly started. f you would rely on the IP address of a pod or container, you would need to update the application configuration constantly.
+Existing pods are terminated and new pods are constantly started.
+If you would rely on the IP address of a pod or container, you would need to update the application configuration constantly.
 This makes the application fragile.
 Create services instead.
 They provide a logical name that can be assigned independently of the varying number and IP addresses of containers.
 Services are the basic concept for load